DumpySquare/f5-sdk-js/README.md

 Is to really take a step back and outline the different workflows we intent to support and architecte those functions accordingly

 I like the idea of having a main parent class that represends the core of connecting to the device.
+Programs can then manage multiple devices at once, with a mgmtClient for each device

+> nginx is gonna need to be included at some point.
+It probably makes sense to make a nginx mgmt class with its respective details and connectivity

 Information like:
 - device(ip/host)/port/username/password/provider